TheFirstMormon/LinuxDotfiles/README.md

 Also, if you find some wallpapers y'all like that may go with this sort of theming, I would like to see them, I highly doubt this will be a large dotfile, but it would be cool anyways.
 I am not a big ricer at heart, but I hope at least there is some some sort of inspiration.
 Happy Ricing!

-Update 10/16/2023: I will be adding nord theming styles to the linux dotfiles as well.
+Update 10/16/2023: I will be adding nord theming styles as the linux dotfiles.